wfjm/w11/doc/INSTALL.md

       export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$RETROBASE/tools/lib
       export MANPATH=$MANPATH:$RETROBASE/tools/man

-In most cases the boost library version coming with the distribution will work, similar for Tcl, in those cases simply use
+Boost was essential in the pre-c++11 times, but has been completely replaced by std:: classes provided by c++11.
+In most cases the Tcl version coming with the distribution will work, in those cases simply use

       export TCLINC=/usr/include/tcl8.6
       export TCLLIBNAME=tcl8.6